-In this chapter, after a brief reminder of basic design choices, we will concentrate on aspects that are important for kernel developers, in particular we will discuss the most critical aspect for multi-threading in Geant4: memory handling, split-classes and thread-local storage.
-In the following it is assumed that the user is already familiar with general aspects of multi-threading.
-The section Additional Material contains resources to additional information.
+In this chapter, after a brief reminder of basic design choices, we will concentrate on aspects that are important for kernel developers, particularly the most critical aspects for multi-threading in Geant4: memory handling, splitclasses and thread-local storage.
+In the following it is assumed that the user is already familiar with the general aspects of multi-threading.
+The section Additional Material provides more information on this topic.